amoe/acceleratedcpp/exercise-notes.md

 > of your choice.
 Test this function by using it in place of the extract_fails
 > program, and use it in the program to analyse student grades.

+OK, so Mathalope uses a function pointer for this.
+This is clearly gesturing towards generic programming.
+However I'm not sure that function pointers have yet been introduced.
+This is essentially a refactoring and it's done in ex6_8.cc.

+The signature looks like

+    vector<StudentInfo> extract_with_criteria(
+        vector<StudentInfo> students, bool criteria(const StudentInfo&)
+    ) {
+        ...
+    }

 ### 6-9